 - Retaining top talent, especially in markets that experience a talent deficit

-A discovery and demo process that aligns CPP and triggers with a focus on required business outcomes is much more engaging and influential on the buyer’s journey.
+A discovery and demo process that aligns CPP and scoops with a focus on required business outcomes is much more engaging and influential on the buyer’s journey.

 Now that buyers have access to more information regarding competing products and services, simply providing prospects with demos is not enough.